Herbal tea for eyes | The natural solution to relieve tired eyes

 It is therefore the second favorite herbal tea for eyes at Horus X. It’s also one of the best ways to help negate the harmful effects of blue light from screens, whether that’s a computer, TV or phone screen.
-When we’re wearing our anti-blue light glasses and sipping herbal tea, we feel powerfully protected!
+When we’re wearing our anti-blue light glasses (or our gaming glasses) and sipping herbal tea, we feel powerfully protected!

 4. Peppermint tea

 Peppermint has cooling and soothing properties that can help soothe tired eyes and reduce inflammation.
 For those who spent the last five hours blasted with blue light from their TV, this can help reduce the achy feeling around your eyes.